-This section gives the design load scenarios that are to be used for strength assessment by prescriptive and direct analysis (Finite Element Method, FEM) methods, as given in [2].
+This section gives the design load scenarios that are to be used for:

+- a) Strength assessment by prescriptive and direct analysis (Finite Element Method, FEM) methods, as given in [2]. - b) Fatigue assessment by prescriptive and direct analysis (FEM) methods, as given in [3].